mfuhrmeister/nodejs-embedded-mongodb-standalone/docs/tasks.md

 ### Phase 1: Testing And Seams

-- [ ] Decide whether ESM is still worth the migration cost compared to keeping CommonJS
+- [x] Decide whether ESM is still worth the migration cost compared to keeping CommonJS for now
-- [ ] Keep Jasmine unless there is a strong reason to migrate the test runner separately
+- [x] Keep Jasmine unless there is a strong reason to migrate the test runner separately
 - [x] Remove `rewire`-style testing from the unit suite before changing module format
 - [x] Refactor `lib/nems.js` to use explicit dependency seams instead of test-time module replacement
 - [x] Refactor `lib/distributer/extractionService.js` to expose testable seams without private module patching